Steelcase (NYSE:SCS) Releases FY 2023 Earnings Guidance

-A number of hedge funds and other institutional investors have recently bought and sold shares of SCS.
-Levin Capital Strategies L.P. bought a new position in Steelcase in the 4th quarter worth about $117,000.
-Schonfeld Strategic Advisors LLC bought a new position in Steelcase in the 4th quarter worth about $133,000.
-Toroso Investments LLC bought a new position in Steelcase in the 4th quarter worth about $149,000.
-Squarepoint Ops LLC grew its position in Steelcase by 8.3% in the 4th quarter.
-Squarepoint Ops LLC now owns 20,280 shares of the business services provider’s stock worth $238,000 after purchasing an additional 1,546 shares during the last quarter.
-Finally, MetLife Investment Management LLC grew its position in Steelcase by 13.6% in the 4th quarter.
-MetLife Investment Management LLC now owns 30,212 shares of the business services provider’s stock worth $354,000 after purchasing an additional 3,610 shares during the last quarter.
-Hedge funds and other institutional investors own 79.17% of the company’s stock.

-Steelcase Inc manufactures and sells integrated furniture settings, user-centered technologies, and interior architectural products.
-It operates through the Americas, EMEA, and Other Category segments.
-The firm’s furniture portfolio includes panel, fence and beam-based furniture systems, storage products, fixed and height-adjustable desks, benches, and tables, as well as complementary products, including work tools and screens.
+Steelcase Inc manufactures and sells integrated furniture settings, user-centered technologies, and interior architectural products in the United States and internationally.
+It operates through Americas, EMEA, and Other segments.
+The company's furniture portfolio includes panels, fence and beam-based furniture systems, storage products, fixed and height-adjustable desks, benches, and tables, as well as complementary products, including worktools and screens.

 - Get a free copy of the StockNews.com research report on Steelcase (SCS)